The Story of Basecamp, the Outdoor Industry’s Largest Jobs Board

 From the beginning, Carr’s goal was to make Basecamp an inclusive space.

-“I didn’t want it to feel like you had to know someone, or that it was a private community for people in the outdoor industry,” Carr says.
+“I didn’t want it to feel like you had to know someone, or that it was a private community for people in the outdoor industry,” Carr said.

 She adheres to a broad approach on the definition of the outdoors and welcomes people of all outdoor interests and backgrounds – not just those who climb Fourteeners each week.